zerynth/core-zerynth-stdlib/docs/docs_requests.rst

     *get* returns a :class:`Response` instance.

     Exceptions can be raised: :exc:`HTTPConnectionError` when the HTTP server can't be contacted; :exc:`IOError` when the source of error lies at the socket level (i.e. closed sockets, invalid sockets, etc..)

+    If the parameter *stream_callback* is given, the HTTP body data will be retrieved in chunk s of *stream_chunk* size and passed as arguments to *stream_callback* one by one.
+If *stream_callback* is used, the content of :class:`Response` instance is the last chunk.